LukasWoodtli/WebPage/content/language_implementation_patterns.md

 #### Discussion

-*"This is the easiest tree-walking pattern to understand, but, ultimately, this approach doesn’t scale well.
+*"This is the easiest tree-walking pattern to understand, but, ultimately, this approach doesn't scale well.
 Because it distributes tree-walking code across all node definitions, it works best when there are only a few node definitions."*

 ### Pattern 13: External Tree Visitor